apache/kylin/website/_docs/tutorial/project_level_acl.md

 ---

-### Project Level ACL
+## Project Level ACL
 Whether a user can access a project and use some functionalities within the project is determined by project-level access control, there are four types of access permission role set at the project-level in Apache Kylin.
 They are *ADMIN*, *MANAGEMENT*, *OPERATION* and *QUERY*.
 Each role defines a list of functionality user may perform in Apache Kylin.

 - *QUERY*: designed to be used by analysts who only need access permission to query tables/cubes in the project.
 - *OPERATION*: designed to be used by operation team in a corporate/organization who need permission to maintain the Cube.
 OPERATION access permission includes QUERY.
-- *MANAGEMENT*: designed to be used by Modeler or Designer who is fully knowledgeable of business meaning of the data/model, Cube will be in charge of Model and Cube design.
+- *MANAGEMENT*: designed to be used by Modeler who is fully knowledgeable of business meaning of the data/model, Modeler will be in charge of Model and Cube design.
 MANAGEMENT access permission includes OPERATION, and QUERY.
 - *ADMIN*: Designed to fully manage the project.
 ADMIN access permission includes MANAGEMENT, OPERATION and QUERY.

 Access permissions are independent between different projects.